Let’s face it; you know that it’s time for a change in the way that your organization approaches content marketing.

 Think about your own organization, what was the last big cultural shift that happened or big strategy that changed?
 [Change] typically comes from outside the four walls [of your organization.]
 Someone goes to a conference or a speaker comes in really inspires people.
 Everyone gets behind it and [your company] starts moving forward very quickly.

 That doesn't seem to be the case when [try and inspire change] internally.
 It's not to say that it can't be done.

-Yeah, I would like to say that it went well.
-But I've yet to hear a story of this working really well.
+Zach: Yeah, I would like to say that it went well.
+But I've yet to hear a story of an internally-run workshop going really well.

 We've all been parts of companies that have programs meant to [inspire] change and six months down the road, everyone's going, “Whatever happened to that one thing that we were talking about?”